Dorfromantik: Development

 In June 2020, Itch.io sold a bundle of over 1700 games for charity, titled the "Bundle for Racial Justice and Equality".
 Dorfromantik was included in the bundle, which sold over 800,000 copies, leading to a spike in attention to the game.
 Feeling that the game was the most promising of the prototypes, the team decided to pursue developing it.
 The four worked on the game for nearly two more years; originally they planned to release the final game in late 2021, but the positive reception to the game caused them to release an early access version six months early on March 25, 2021.
 This release again gained a great deal of attention, and the following month the game won Best Game Design and Best Debut and was nominated for Best Family Game at the Deutscher Computerspielpreis (German Computer Games Awards), followed by a nomination for Best Student Game at the Independent Games Festival Awards in May.
 The studio hired a community manager and marketing professional and continued developing the game.
 They decided to self-publish the game, as they felt one of the goals of the project was to learn all of the parts of creating a game themselves.

 At the time of the early access release, Toukana still planned on releasing the full game in late 2021.
 In July, however, this was pushed out to spring 2022.
 The team spent the remainder of the development time improving the game and adding features, such as the creative mode in August 2021, and additional biomes, quests, and tiles.
 The game continued to receive attention, was nominated for Best Indie Game at the 2021 Gamescom trade show in August, and won Best German Game at the Deutscher Entwicklerpreis (German Developer Awards) in December.
 The full release of the game for Windows was on April 28, 2022, and included additional game modes and music.
 A version for the Nintendo Switch was released on September 29, 2022, and versions for PlayStation 4, PlayStation 5, Xbox One, and Xbox X/S were released by Headup Games on August 14, 2025.
+A macOS version of the game was released on June 25, 2026.
 A mobile version of the game is under development by ClockStone Studio, to be published by Headup Games.